A Lesson From Stephen Covey

 Stephen Covey taught his son how to take care of their lawn.

 (Of course you’ve read this, haven’t you?
 No?
-Then buy it here: Amazon – 7 Habits)
+Then buy it or borrow it from a friend.)

 He gave his son two goals to strive for: